 School: Graduate Division

 Restrictions: Intended for students in the MAS or ATCR programs.
 Space permitting, individuals not enrolled in MAS/ATCR may take this course.
-Special fees apply.
-Auditing is not permitted if cross-listed course IMS 248 or IMS 248A (online version) has been taken and passed.
+Enrollment is not permitted if cross-listed course IMS 248 or IMS 248A (online version) has been taken and passed.

 Course Grading Convention: Letter Grade, P/NP (Pass/Not Pass) or S/U (Satisfactory/Unsatisfactory)

 Is this an Interprofessional Education (IPE) course?
 No